DivergentClouds/expanse/spec.md

 ### Return

 You may exit a macro with the `return` keyword at any point within a macro.
 You may optionally follow it with a value to return that value.
-Returned values may be assigned to a variable or a constant or passed directly to a macro.
-If a returned value is ignored a warning is issued.
-This warning may assigning to the built in variable `_`;
+If a returned value is ignored an error will occur.
+This error may be suppressed by assigning to the built in variable `_`;

 ## Arrays